sbrajesh/buddypress-sitewide-activity-widget/readme.txt

-For support, please use [BuddyDev Support Forum](http://buddydev.com/support/forums/ "BuddyDev support forums") == Changelog ==
+For support, please use [BuddyDev Support Forum](http://buddydev.com/support/forums/ "BuddyDev support forums")

+== Changelog ==
  = Version 1.3.0 =
+ * Fix total count
+ * Fix label for bbpress, It is now Forums

+ = Version 1.3.0 =
  * Code refactoring( mostly )
- * Added option to limit the content length of shown activity = Version 1.2 =
+ * Added option to limit the content length of shown activity

+ = Version 1.2 =
  * Major rewrite for BuddyPress 1.8+( tested with BuddyPress 2.0 beta 1)

  = Version 1.1.7 =
  * Updated for BuddyPress 1.7+ compatibility

  = Version 1.1.3.3 =
  * Updates for BuddyPress 1.5 compatibility

  = Version 1.1 =
  * Support for post activity from swa widget
  * Support for blog admins activity only